ctmckeel93/mern-cohort-december-2022/React/Forms/front-end-crud.md

     - Lift state so that both our form and our DisplayList can access what they need shared between them
     - have a delete button
     - have an input for editing

-## Questions

-### After

-- When should we lift state?
-- What is CRUD?
-- How do we remove an item from our list and update it on the rendered list?